zaycev/mov2gif/README.md

 # mov2gif
-Convert .MOV to gif with
+Convert .MOV to gif with ffmpeg.

 Usage: